Statistically consistent inverse optimal control for discrete-time indefinite linear-quadratic systems: Problem formulation

 \begin{assumption}[Support of the planning horizon] The constant $\nu \in \mathbb{Z}_+$ is known, and $\nu \ge n+1$.
 Moreover, the probability distribution for $\mfN$ satisfies $\mP(\mfN \in [2, \nu])=1$, and $\mP(\mfN = \nu) > 0$. \end{assumption}

 The above assumption means that the longest possible planning horizon is known, that it is sufficiently long, and that the longest horizon $\nu$ can be realized, i.e., it has a nonzero probability.
-In addition, we have the following proposition which illustrates the reason why we emphasize the longest time-horizon length in Assumption \ref{ass:planning_horizon}.
+Next, note that since $\Qtrue$ might not be positive semi-definite, \eqref{eq:stochastic_forward_problem} might not admit an optimal solution (see, e.g. \citep{ferrante2015note,ferrante2016discussion}).
+We analyze the well-posedness of the forward problem \eqref{eq:stochastic_forward_problem} in depth in Section~\ref{sec:forward_problem}.
+However, before that, we have the following proposition which illustrates the reason why we emphasize the longest time-horizon length in Assumption \ref{ass:planning_horizon}.

 \begin{proposition} Under Assumptions~\ref{ass:controlability_and_full_rank} and \ref{ass:IID}, if the optimal control problem \eqref{eq:stochastic_forward_problem} with the objective function given by $(\Qtrue, \qtrue, \Rtrue)$ admits a solution for planning horizon $N = \nu$ for any $\bar{x}\in\mR^n$, then it admits a solution for all $N = 2:\nu$ for any $\bar{x}\in\mR^n$. \end{proposition}